Wild tomato species in South-America

 - Tellier et al. Heredity 2011: for the study of fitness effect in closely related wild tomato species (S. peruvianum, S. chilense, S. habrochaites and S. arcanum),

 - Hörger et al. PLoS Genet 2012: for using ABC to infer the gene conversion rate between copies of genes under balancing selection.

 Genome and next-generation sequence data are becoming available in several species of the Solanum clade, and specifically in wild tomatoes.

 2) The study of local adaptation to abiotic conditions in S. chilense at the phenotypic and genomic levels.
-This work is conducted by Katharina Böndel (LMU Munich, Germany).
-In addition, Daniela is assessing the phenotypes associated with tolerance to biotic and abiotic stresses of the various S. chilense populations growing in our glasshouses.
+We assess the phenotypes associated with tolerance to biotic and abiotic stresses of the various S. chilense populations growing in our glasshouses.

 3) The analysis of genetic diversity within and between S. chilense populations via full genome sequencing (using NGS data).

 We have published a first version of the Solanum chilense genome (Stam et al. 2019) which led us to sequenced a set of resistance genes (NLRs) to search for footprints of selection (Stam et al. 2019).